alexdiwa/fun-pass-gen/README.md

 Github Repo:

 ### Description ###
+The Fun Password Generator (Fun-Pass-Gen) is a terminal app created from Ruby that generates a unique password string based on the user's answers to a given set of questions.
+The user will be provided with a memorable narrative at the end that will aid them in remembering their password.

 #### Purpose ####

-Our aim is to create a terminal app that generates a memorable and secure password for the user.
+The app's purpose is to generate a memorable and secure password for the user.

 #### Stretch Goal ####